cowlingj/an-introduction-to-programming-with-python/lessons/Lesson12.md

 ## PIP

-PIP is a package management system that is recomended by python, we use PIP to install modules or groups of modules which come in packages, if you have python installed on your machine then using PIP is a good idea.
+PIP is a package management system that is recommended by python, we use PIP to install modules or groups of modules which come in packages, if you have python installed on your machine then using PIP is a good idea.
 REPL can install 3rd party modules with the _libraries_ button (cube looking